hackergrrl/nano-ecs/README.md

 hero.removeTag('player');
 ```

-To determine if an entity has a specific component:
+`hasComponent` will efficiently determine if an entity has a specific single
+component:

 ```javascript
 if (hero.hasComponent(Transform)) { ... }
 ```

-And to check if an entity has ALL of a set of components:
+A set of components can also be quickly checked:

 ```javascript
 if (hero.hasAllComponents([Transform, Sprite])) { ... }